 Arrive early enough in the day and you can enjoy two walks.
 First, set out directly from your hotel for the pier on Casco Bay to hop the ferry to Peaks Island (approximately \$8per person at your expense).
 The scenic crossing takes about 20 minutes, and is sure to get you into the seafaring spirit of coastal Maine.
 Peaks Island is ideal for walkers-740 acres of nature preserve, charming summer cottages, shops and a wartime past, all connected by tranquil dirt and gravel roads.
 The Peaks Island Loop traces much of the island's perimeter, providing magnificent sea views and intimate glimpses of island life.
 A year-round population of fishermen, artists, and professionals call this tiny oasis home; many of them commute to the city daily.
 Your route passes sandy beaches, rocky shorelines and cute cottages, with ample opportunity to swim, picnic and explore World War II fortifications and learn about Maine's Civil War regiment at the Fifth Maine Museum.
 Bicycles and golf carts are available to rent if you'd like to see more of the island in less time.
 Back in Portland, follow the Eastern Promenade Trail to Munjoy Hill.
 This lovely stroll along the Fore River leads you through a beautiful park designed by famed landscape architect Frederick Law Olmsted, notable for his creation of New York's Central Park.
 You may pause to take in the views or dip your toes in the waters of East End Beach.
 Continue to Fort Allen Park, ascending to its highest point for spectacular views of Casco Bay.
 Then you step into Portland's well-heeled neighborhood of Munjoy Hill.
 One of the city's most diverse and exclusive neighborhoods, the architecture of Munjoy Hill tells the story of Portland's social and cultural history.
 Its most prominent landmark, the 82-foot Portland Observatory, has been operating since 1807.
 This evening, you have your pick from Portland's dynamic restaurant scene for dinner.

-Owls Head State Park and Lighthouse.
+DAY 2 Owls Head State Park and Lighthouse.
 Rockland Breakwater Lighthouse.
-Beech Hill Preserve.
-Move on Day

-0.3 miles, easy, no elevation gain or loss.
+Beech Hill Preserve 0.3 miles, easy, no elevation gain or loss.
 1.9 miles; easy, no elevation gain or loss.
-1.9 miles; easy to moderate, 300-ft. elevation gain and loss
+1.9 miles; easy to moderate, 300-ft. elevation gain and loss After breakfast at your hotel, you drive north along Maine's scenic Route 1, stopping to explore as you wish.
+Perhaps visit Freeport, where the L.L.
+Bean campus forms a charming village atmosphere.
+In